skellat/new-blog-post-tweety/blogroll.md

 permalink: /blogroll/
 ---

 As social media continues to fail us, we need to return to the ways of old.
 In unsettling times like these it is necessary to share good blogs and podcasts.
-Search engines increasingly return garbage results and have reduced usefulness.
-As generative artificial intelligence pollutes cyberspace we are essentially fighting to maintain a coherent knowledge ecology now.
+Search engines increasingly return garbage results and have rather reduced usefulness.
+As generative artificial intelligence pollutes cyberspace we are most definitely fighting to maintain a coherent knowledge ecology now.

 A rather non-comprehensive judgmental sampling of blogs and podcasts from both my [feed reader tracking](https://code.launchpad.net/~skellat/+git/FeedReadingFeeds) and my podcast [tracking monitor](https://code.launchpad.net/~skellat/+git/Podcasting) includes: